lquerel/otel-arrow/rust/beaubourg/docs/dataflow-design.md

 and it may lead to starvation of low-priority messages under sustained high load.
 [ToDo: This is something we need to discuss further.]

+Well-known mechanisms for admission control include:

+- Simple Token Bucket: Limits message acceptance based on a fixed rate or memory usage threshold.
+- Weighted Token Bucket: Assigns tokens proportionally based on message memory footprint, prioritizing efficient memory utilization.
+- PID-Based Feedback Controller: Uses real-time system metrics to dynamically adjust admission rates through a feedback loop.
+- Adaptive Rate Limiter: Dynamically adjusts acceptance rates based on observed system metrics, combining simplicity with responsiveness.

+[ToDo: We need to evaluate some of this mechanisms and decide which one to implement.
+A pluggable mechanism would be ideal.]

 > Note:
 > The AC may generate distinct REB signals for individual receivers, depending on specific metrics and the downstream
 > paths following each receiver.
 Analysis of the dataflow DAG during deployment can provide information to determine